LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 3. [Docker Desktop/Engine](https://docs.docker.com/get-docker/) application for running the test suite with Docker.
 5. Internet connection.

-Please contact your Refinitiv representative to help you to access the RDP account and services.
-You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of the [Getting Start with Refinitiv Data Platform](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+Please contact your LSEG representative to help you to access the RDP account and services.
+You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of the [Getting Start with Data Platform](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

 ## <a id="how_to_run"></a>How to run the example test suite